AnonCatalyst/Ominis-OSINT/README.md

 ## Targetable and Actionable Results 🎯

-Ominis OSINT Tools provides a wealth of targetable and actionable results, empowering users with valuable insights and intelligence from the digital landscape.
+Ominis OSINT provides a wealth of targetable and actionable results, empowering users with valuable insights and intelligence from the digital landscape.
 Here are some key areas where Ominis excels:

 ### 1. Identifying Potential Threats 🚨